TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 After clarifying the functional and non-functional requirements of the system, we move on to sketching out the system layout.

-Unless the non-functional requirements demand a system that supports millions or even billions of concurrent users and requests upfront, we want to start with the most basic design.
+Unless the non-functional requirements demand a system that supports millions or even billions of concurrent users and requests upfront, we want to start with a minimal design.

 Forget about microservices, load-balancing, auto-scaling, message queue, async-processing, distributed storage, or big data.
 We simply don't need them.